Skills for Relational Practice

 Cognitive Analytic Therapy informed techniques to build, scaffold and utilise the therapeutic relationship as an “envelope” for the delivery of reparative and trauma specific interventions

 Supporting other helping professionals through supervision and consultation to reflect on and grow awareness of relational patterns and approaches to practice can be enriching and a powerful method of professional development.
-This training teaches participants some core skills for providing clinical supervision and consultation with a focus on relational reflection.
-By integrating the relate and reflect model into the supervision and consultation approach, participants are provided with accessible techniques to introduce reflection on relational experiences and complexity in practice.
-The overarching aims of including a relational reflective practice approach is to enhance supervises understanding and use of the therapeutic relationship in practice, and support greater awareness and accountability when working with complex relational experiences and contexts.
+This training teaches participants some core skills for providing group reflective practice and consultation with a focus on relational reflection.
+By integrating the relate and reflect model into a group work and consultation approach, participants are provided with accessible techniques to introduce reflection on relational experiences and complexity in group settings.
+The overarching aims of including a relational reflective practice approach is to enhance group or team connection, awareness and support when working with complex relational experiences and contexts.

 You will learn: